Content

 Enter a name in “Map name” and click “Save” to save the map.

 To modify the Jira fields that are used for the rows and columns, select the wanted field in the “Columns field” and “Rows field” dropdowns.
-You can leave either both or one of the Columns or Rows fields empty to get a map with the issues layed out in an “ungrouped” layout.
+You can leave either both or one of the Columns or Rows fields empty to get a map with the work items layed out in an “ungrouped” layout.

 Configuring maps